pedropamn/WhatsAppWebChatsHider/README.md

 ## Installation

-* Download Tampermonkey (It should work on Greasemonkey too, but tested only in Tampermonkey)
+* [Download Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=pt) (It should work on Greasemonkey too, but tested only in Tampermonkey)
-* Click on "Install" Button above
+* Click on "Install" Button above (install screen will appear only if you have Tampermonkey installed on your browser)

 OR...